 Google AdWords now allows advertisers to spend twice their daily budget on high-volume days.
-If that has you wondering what the point of a spending limit is if it doesn’t really limit your spending, don’t worry; Mindstream Media’s Director of Search Marketing, Adam de Jong, is here to answer the most pressing questions surrounding the move.
+If that has you wondering what the point of a spending limit is if it doesn’t really limit your spending, don’t worry; Mindstream Media put together this list of answers to the most pressing questions surrounding the move.

 What’s going on?